Washington's Room and Bed on Which He Died., 1884-1894

 Views of Mount Vernon spanning more than 100 years.
 The Robert Waldsmith Collection consists of approximately 300 stereographs and cabinet cards by Alexander Gardner, N. G. Johnson, Luke D. Dillon, and others.
 Highlights of the collection include: several west front views of the Mansion, including the earlist known one by Frederick Langenheim, circa 1856; an early view of the tomb, circa 1857, and a collection of Washington statues and buildings honoring the first President.

 This collection is open for research during scheduled appointments.
 Researchers must complete the Washington Library’s Special Collections and Archives Registration Form before access is provided.
 The library reserves the right to restrict access to certain items for preservation purposes.

 From the Collection: 236 stereographs and 61 cabinet cards Photographic Prints

 Language of Materials

-Stereoscopic view of the Washington bedchamber including the bedstead and furnishings.
-Mounted on orange board.
-Text printed directly onto the reverse of the cardboard mount reads: Washington's Room and Bed on which He Died.
+Cabinet card of Washington's room at Mount Vernon.
+The view includes the bed, windows (floor to ceiling), and furnishings.
+The following text is printed directly onto the reverse of the cardboard mount: Washington's Room and Bed on Which He Died.
 Copyrighted by Luke C. Dillon, Photographer to Mount Vernon, Office at Pullman's Gallery, 935 Penn.
 Avenue, Washington, D. C.

 - Albumen prints Subject Source: TGM II, Genre and physical characteristic terms